conormalone/BDB23/README.md

 # BDB23
 NFL Big Data Bowl 2023
-Attempting to get in play sack probability from NFL Next Gen Stats.
+Modelling in play sack probability from NFL Next Gen Stats, to get a metric looking at teams that adjust best to pressure files used in the BDB entry: pre_processing.R parallel_graph_function.R

-"All models are wrong, especially this one"
+GNN_Function_Binary.py
+post_processing_GNN.R

+all other files relate to failed experiments.